Lower Bounds on Performance of Metric Tree Indexing Schemes for Exact Similarity Search in High Dimensions: Hierarchical tree index structures

 To process a range query ${\mathcal B}_{\ve}(\omega)$, we traverse the tree recursively to the leaf level.
 Once a leaf $B$ is reached, its contents (datapoints $x\in X\cap B$) are accessed, and the condition $x\in {\mathcal B}_{\ve}(\omega)$ verified for each one of them.

-Let $C\subseteq \Omega$ be an internal node having child nodes $A$ and $B$, so that $C=A\cup B$.
+Of main interest is what happens at each internal node $C$.
+Let us identify $C$ with the corresponding element $C\subseteq\Omega$ of the partition, and suppose that $A$ and $B$ are child nodes of $C$, so that $C=A\cup B$.
 A branch descending from $B$ can be pruned provided ${\mathcal B}_\ve(\omega)\cap B =\emptyset$, because then datapoints contained in $B$ are of no further interest.
-This is the case where one can certify that $\omega$ is not contained in the $\ve$-neighbourhood of $B$, (Cf. Fig. \ref{fig:split}, l.h.s.)
+This is the case where one can certify that $\omega$ is not contained in the $\ve$-neighbourhood of $B$: (Cf. Fig. \ref{fig:split}, l.h.s.)
 Similarly, if $\omega\notin A_\ve$, then the sub-tree descending from $A$ can be pruned.
-However, if $\omega$ belongs to the intersection of $\ve$-neighbourhoods of $A$ and $B$, pruning is impossible and the search branches out.
+However, if the open ball ${\mathcal B}_{\ve}(\omega)$ meets both $A$ and $B$ or, equivalently, $\omega$ belongs to the intersection of $\ve$-neighbourhoods of $A$ and $B$, pruning is impossible and the search branches out.
 (Cf. Fig. \ref{fig:split}, r.h.s.)